OpenEarable/open_earable_flutter/doc/ADD_CUSTOM_WEARABLE.md

 ## 2. Implement a Custom Wearable Factory

 Create a factory that determines when your custom wearable should be used.
 This factory is responsible for recognizing a device and constructing the corresponding wearable object.
+If you need to perform ble gatt operations, you can use the `BleGattManager` in `bleManager` of the `WearableFactory` class.
+The `BleGattManager` provides methods for interacting with BLE devices, such as reading and writing characteristics.
+It is provided by the `WearableManager` and should not be set manually.

 ```dart
 class MyCustomWearableFactory extends WearableFactory {